MarkHoeber/tools-tech-syllabus/source/projects.rst

 * You will be able to use GitHub to manage your project, which will make it easy for me (and other students) to provide feedback, and for you to iterate through revisions using the GitHub Flow.
+You will also be able to easily share it as part of a portfolio of work.

 * Finally, I believe that the direct use of markup languages is a growing requirement for technical writers, and doing a substantial project that you